Welcome to the United Nations

 In 1997, the Secretariats of CARICOM and the UN signed a Cooperation Agreement establishing that both entities should “act in close collaboration and hold consultations regularly on matters of common interest”.
 It also established that the Secretariats should “develop the appropriate framework for such consultations as and when necessary”.

-The consultations between the Secretariats of the two organizations have since 2000 taken the form of biennial General Meetings, held alternatively at their respective Headquarters.
-This inter-institutional collaborative mechanism allows both organizations to enhance their analyses, strategies and programmes, as well as to explore how they can support the CARICOM Secretariat and Associated Institutions in carrying out their tasks.
-As eleven of those meetings have been held so far, they have become the major mechanism for operationalizing the Cooperation Agreement between the Secretariats of CARICOM and the UN.
+The inter-institutional collaborative mechanism allowed both organizations to enhance their analyses, strategies and programmes, as well as to explore how they could support the CARICOM Secretariat and Associated Institutions in carrying out their tasks.